duangsuse/rebase-api/README.md

 # Categories

-A user can create up to 11 categories.
+One user can create up to 11 categories.

 ## List categories of someone